 Australia just held an election.
-While more than 60% of our population believe the government should do more to act on climate change, the party filled with climate change deniers and a very insignificant policy on climate, was elected.
+While more than 60% of our population believes the government should do more to act on climate change, the party filled with climate change deniers and a very insignificant policy on climate, was elected.
 The Prime Minister was the man who held a lump of coal up in parliament, asking people to not be afraid of it!

-In a conversation with a small business owner it was mentioned that they were terrified their business would not survive wages rises if the party that lost was elected.
+In a conversation with a small business owner it was mentioned that they were terrified their business would not survive wage rises if the party that lost was elected.
 The campaign, like all global political campaigns of our modern era, was run on fear and lies.

 In our age, lies are completely acceptable.

 But not the big fear of a world where over one million species will be extinct in the next decade.
 Or where whole nations will become climate refugees, escalating the global issues of immigration and refugees.
 Or where tropical diseases will run rampant and decimate millions.
 Or cyclones and fires will destroy whole communities in escalating numbers.

 Fear about this week, tomorrow, how we will pay our bills, keep our business going.

 We are asking the wrong questions.
 Our fear lives in a very small box, a box that has been well sold to us through a cultural story.